-Parents are informed every time a student has an incident/injury/head injury and this will be recorded on an incident/accident form and on the Evolve system.
+Parents are informed every time a student has an incident/injury/head injury, and this will be recorded on an incident/accident form and on the Evolve system.

-- 6.1 The First Aider or School Nurse will contact the parents if there are any concerns about an injury, or should a pupil need to be sent home through illness.
+- 6.1 The First Aider or School Nurse will contact the parents if there are any concerns about an injury or should a pupil be sent home through illness.
 In the event of accident or injury, parents must be informed as soon as practicable.
-The member of staff in charge at the time will decide how and when this information should be communicated, in consultation with the Head. - 6.2 Parents are always emailed an incident report if a child has a head injury and given NHS head injury advice no matter how minor the head injury.
+The member of staff in charge at the time will decide how and when this information should be communicated, in consultation with the Head. - Parents are always emailed an incident report if a child has a head injury and given NHS head injury advice no matter how minor the head injury.
 The parent is called if there is any concern regarding the head injury and advised to take the child to a hospital for assessment.
-The head must also be informed immediately of any head injuries or significant injuries and receives a copy of the accident/incident report on Evolve. - 6.3 NHS head injury advice/ advice on follow up care is attached to all parent emails regarding incidents/accidents which have been logged on the Evolve system. - 6.4 Radnor House follows the Department of Health's guidance on infection control in schools http://www.publichealth.hscni.net/sites/default/files/Guidance on infection control in%20schools poster. pdf.
-A pupil should not be in school if they have vomited or had diarrhea for 48 hours. - 6.5 Any infectious diseases or sharps injuries are reported to Public Health England in accordance with their guidelines.
+The head must also be informed immediately of any head injuries or significant injuries and receive a copy of the accident/incident report on Evolve. - 6.3 NHS head injury advice/ advice on follow-up care is attached to all parent emails regarding incidents/accidents which have been logged on the Evolve system. - 6.4 Radnor House follows the Department of Health's guidance on infection control in Schools A2 Schools poster 1122 FINAL.pdf (hscni.net).
+A pupil should not be in School if they have vomited or had diarrhoea for 48 hours. - Any infectious diseases or sharps injuries are reported to the UK Health Security Agency (UKHSA) in accordance with their guidelines.
 Staff refer to the Sharps Protocol for guidance on sharps/needle disposal and needle stick injuries.